devcurmudgeon/ybd/readme.md

 ```
    # on an x86_64 laptop running linux, to build a build-system...
    ../ybd/ybd.py systems/build-system-x86_64.morph

+   # on the same laptop, to build gcc (and its dependencies)
+   ../ybd/ybd.py gcc

    # on the same laptop, to build the genivi stratum (and its dependencies)
    ../ybd/ybd.py strata/genivi.morph x86_64